solana-labs/solana-program-library/token-swap/proposals/Pausable.md

 # Pausable & Ownable

-Implement shared library for SPL that can be used to extend contracts with ability to pause, resume and check for the owner before instructions are executed.
+Implement two programs for SPL that can be used to extend contracts with ability to pause, resume and check for the owner before instructions are executed.

-PR should include:
-* Implementation of Ownable library with:
+An Owner program with the instructions you've listed:

-    - exposed current owner of the program
+    - set owner
-    - ability to transfer/renounce ownership
+    - renounce ownership
-    - helper function to verify if call is issued by the owner
-* Implementation of Pausable library with operations
+    - check owner

+Additionally:
+* an Owner struct should contain Option<Pubkey>
+* library code should generate a pda, probably given (struct_key, program_id)

+Given an Owner program, compose it with the Pause program.

     - pause
     - resume

-* Only owner can pause/resume normal operations
+Note: only owner can pause/resume normal operations

-* Example usage how other programs can interact with library
-* Unit tests
+For both programs provide example usage from other programs via CPI and unit tests.

 Links:
 * [Pausable solidity contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/24a0bc23cfe3fbc76f8f2510b78af1e948ae6651/contracts/security/Pausable.sol)